HowtoHow to choose and combine colors – A thorough analysis of color combinations. -Part 1

 The two keywords here are Hierarchy and Harmony.
 Creating enough difference between each color, to ensure they don’t compete with each other.
 While too much difference will remove the harmony.

 The already well known color schemes, such as split-complementary, triad, and so on, do prove valuable, but not on their own.
 Hierarchy and harmony need to exist with that scheme.
+Exactly this part is, in my opinion, missing from current color theory.

 And last but not least, we discovered several other color schemes that were, at least to me, new.
 A simple 90 degree 3 color combination, or the 4-5 color K-Pattern might turn out great as well.